Track-Based Triggers for Exotic Signatures: Benchmark model performance

-Figure~\ref{fig:hscp_isolatedtrack_eta} shows event-level acceptance as a function of varying the track trigger maximum $|\eta|$ for a fixed minimimum $L_{xy}=1200$~mm.
-Varying the track trigger $|\eta|$ has a larger effect on the event-level acceptance for lower mass staus.
+Figure~\ref{fig:hscp_isolatedtrack_eta} shows event-level acceptance as a function of varying the track-trigger maximum $|\eta|$ for a fixed $\Lxy=1200$~mm requirement.
+Varying the track trigger pseudorapidity has a larger effect on the event-level acceptance for lower mass staus.
 Extending the track trigger to $|\eta|<4.0$ would improve the acceptance for $m_{\tilde{\tau}} = 100$~GeV by $30\%$ but provides negligible benefit for $m_{\tilde{\tau}} = 1$~TeV.
-Extending the track trigger acceptance to the far forward region would be extremely challenging from a technical perspective, and offer little benefit in terms of physics reach for meta-stable charged particles because these lower mass BSM particles also benefit from larger cross sections.
-In contrast, reducing the pseudorapidity coverage from $|\eta|<2.5$ to the barrel only scenario, $|\eta|<1.0$, would reduce the overall acceptance by $50\%$ or more, and provides strong motivation for including the endcaps in any track trigger.
+Extending the track trigger acceptance to the far forward region would be extremely challenging from a technical perspective, and offer little benefit in terms of physics reach for meta-stable charged particles because lower mass BSM particles also benefit from larger cross sections.
+In contrast, reducing the pseudorapidity coverage from $|\eta|<2.5$ to the barrel only scenario, $|\eta|<1.0$, would reduce the overall acceptance by approximately $50\%$ or more, and provides strong motivation for including the endcaps in any track trigger.

 The impact of varying the minimum number of layers to reconstruct a track is shown in Figure~\ref{fig:hscp_isolatedtrack_lxy}.
-This studies assumes a fixed pseudorapidity requirement of $|\eta|<2.5$.
-Reducing the minimum $L_{xy}$ from $1200$~mm to $600$~mm, or requiring fewer layers per track, improves the overall acceptance for stau lifetimes of $\tau =1$~ns by roughly a factor of four.
-However, the efficiency for this lifetime never exceeds that of a displaced track trigger, as shown in Figure~\ref{fig:vary_slope_staus}.
-Varying the number of layers required per track does not significantly improve the acceptance for lifetimes $\tau>1$~ns, because most staus decay well beyond the tracker, $L_{x,y}\sim1.2$~m.
+This study assumes a fixed pseudorapidity requirement of $|\eta|<2.5$.
+Reducing the minimum $\Lxy$ from $1200$~mm to $600$~mm, or requiring fewer layers per track, improves the overall acceptance for stau lifetimes of $\tau_{\tilde{\tau}} =1$~ns by roughly a factor of four.
+However, the event-level efficiency for this lifetime never exceeds that of a displaced track trigger, as shown in Figure~\ref{fig:vary_slope_staus}.
+Varying the number of layers required per track does not significantly improve the acceptance for lifetimes $\tau_{\tilde{\tau}} >1$~ns, because most staus decay well beyond the tracker, $\Lxy \sim 1.2$~m.

-Increasing the minimum \pt required per track is a useful handle to reduce background rates with nearly full signal efficiency.
-The impact of varying the minimum track \pt threshold on the event-level efficiency is shown in Figure~\ref{fig:hscp_isolatedtrack_pt}.
-All \pt thresholds considered are nearly fully efficient except for the lowest stau mass.
+Increasing the minimum \pt required per track is a useful handle to reduce background rates while retaining nearly full signal efficiency.
+The impact of varying the minimum track \pt threshold on the event-level efficiency is shown in Figure~\ref{fig:hscp_isolatedtrack_pt} of Appendix~\ref{app:hscp}.
+All \pt thresholds considered are nearly fully efficient except for the lowest stau mass considered.